-Every square on a chess board has its identity.
+Every square on a chessboard has its own name.
 Each piece has its own outline shape that is unique and distinguishable.
-The King, Queen, Bishop, Rook, Knight and Pawn are all represented by a letter which is used when the moves are written down.
+The King, Queen, Bishop, Rook, Knight, and Pawn are all represented by a letter that is used when the moves are written down in chess move notation.

 How to write down chess moves?

 When you start to play chess games for real, you need to know how to write down your chess moves in algebraic notation on a score sheet.
 When you do this, you have to indicate which piece has moved to which square and also show extra information such as check and castling.
 Download printable chess scoresheets here

 On the chessboard, each square can be identified by a distinctive coordinate, which is a letter followed by a number.
 The files (vertical square columns) from Queenside to the right of the Kingside are labeled a-to-h.

 The ranks (horizontal square rows are numbered from 1 to 8, starting from the white side of the chessboard.
 Each square has a unique number and letter to identify its position.
 Below is an image of a chessboard that contains a grid system for writing down moves.
 (Every square is named according to its position on the board)

 The ranks are named: 1, 2, 3, 4, 5, 6, 7, 8

 The files are named: a, b, c, d, e, f, g, h

 How To Identify The Chess Pieces: Chess Piece Notation

 When moves are written down, each piece is identified by a letter, apart from the Pawn, which has no letter.
 For example, a Rook moving to d3 is written as Rd3, whereas a Pawn moving to d3 would just be written as d3.